LukeAlousis/HouseSale/README.md

 You should see six tests pass.

 ## Running the Application
 This contract has been deployed on the Rinkeby Testnet.
-To start the application run the following command in the terminal
+To start the application run the following command in the terminal in the project directory
 ```
 npm start
 ```